 Before you begin exercising, talk with your doctor.
 Your doctor may check your heart and your feet to be sure you have no special problems.
 If you have high blood pressure or eye problems, some exercises like weight-lifting may not be safe.
 Your doctor or nurse will help you find safe exercises.

 Try to exercise regularly.
-Exercise at least three times a week for about 30 to 45 minutes each time.
+Exercise at five times a week for at least 30 to 45 minutes each time.
 If you have not exercised in a while, begin slowly.
 Start with five to 10 minutes, and then work up to more time.

 If you haven't eaten for over an hour or if your blood sugar is less than 100-120, eat or drink something like an apple or a glass of milk before you exercise.